 The Anti-Bribery Policy has been communicated and taught to all governance body members and employees worldwide.
 The Sonova Group Supplier Principles cover ethical standards such as compliance with all laws and regulations on bribery, corruption, and prohibited business practices.
 These have been communicated to all our suppliers.

 Sonova performs an annual group-wide bribery / corruption risk assessment which takes into account Transparency International’s Corruption Perceptions Index and internal indicators.
 Potential bribery / corruption risks are also an integral component of our business partner due diligence, which, depending on the business partner risk assessment, is performed not only before entering a business relationship but also regularly thereafter, following a pre-defined process.

-Sonova’s Competition Law Policy provides the basic principles for doing business based on fair and efficient competition.
+Sonova’s Competition Law Policy provides the basic principles of doing business based on fair and efficient competition.
 It specifies how to interact with competitors, customers, distributors, and suppliers in order to comply with competition law regulations.